Michael J. Garanzini, S.J.

 Active in community service, Father Garanzini is known for his work on behalf of children and families.
 He is a frequent speaker and has published many books and articles on issues such as child and family therapy, moral development, and Catholic education.

-2001-Present — President and CEO, Loyola University Chicago
+2001-Present — President, Loyola University Chicago

 September 2011-Present — Secretary for Higher Education for the Society of Jesus